Homemade Apple Jelly is a wonderful fall treat!

 Jump to:

-Pectin is the substance which exists naturally in certain fruits (mostly in the apple skin), and which helps in preserving jam and jellies.
+Pectin is the substance which exists naturally in certain fruits (mostly in the apple skin), and which helps in setting and in turn preserve the jelly.

-Besides, pick an apple variety that is suitable for jam/jelly making.
+Pick an apple type that is suitable for jam/jelly for the most flavorful apple jelly.

 Most suitable Apple varieties to pick to make apple jelly: